CLEARING

 March 16, 2026 by Clearing

-What the data actually says, what to look for beyond the headlines, and how to make a decision you can feel good about
+Campus climate, Jewish life, and how to make a college decision you can feel good about

 What the Data Actually Shows

 Administrative response, not just incidents.
-Every large campus will have some level of antisemitic incidents, this is a sad fact of contemporary campus life.
-The more meaningful question is how the institution responded.
-Did leadership issue a clear, prompt statement?
-Were students disciplined for violations of the code of conduct?
-Did the university take concrete steps, or did it offer language and then do nothing?
+Every large campus will have some antisemitic incidents.
+The meaningful question is how the institution responded.
 The ADL's Campus Antisemitism Report Card grades universities on exactly these criteria and is worth consulting directly.

 The strength of the Hillel and Chabad.
-The campus Jewish community is not just a social amenity.
-It is an infrastructure, a physical space, a professional staff, programming, meals, services, Israel engagement, and a network of students who are invested in Jewish life.
-A school with a well-funded, actively used Hillel where students regularly show up is a school where Jewish identity is normalized and valued.
+A school with a well-funded, actively used Hillel where students regularly show up is a school where Jewish identity is normalized.
 Hillel International publishes data on Jewish student populations and engagement for hundreds of campuses.
 Use it.

 What Jewish students actually say.
-Not what the university says about its Jewish community, what students say.
-The most useful information I can get about a campus is from a twenty-minute conversation with a current Jewish student, preferably one I did not get from the admissions office.
-Ask the Hillel to connect you with a student.
-Ask your network.
-Visit during the academic year and walk into the Hillel unannounced.
+Not what the university says.
+The most useful information I can get is from a twenty-minute conversation with a current Jewish student I did not get from the admissions office.
+Visit during the academic year.
+Walk into the Hillel unannounced.
 The students will tell you what the brochure will not.

 A Harder Conversation About Prestige

-Something needs to be said that most people in this field will not say.
-Some of the schools at the top of many Jewish families' lists are also the schools where Jewish students have had the most documented difficulty over the past two years.
-I am not going to tell a family that their student should not apply to Columbia or Harvard or Penn.
-Those are extraordinary institutions with profound Jewish histories and large Jewish communities, and many students will be fine there.
+Some of the schools at the top of many Jewish families' lists are also the schools where Jewish students have had the most documented difficulty.
+I am not going to tell a family their student should not apply to Columbia or Harvard.
+Those are extraordinary institutions with profound Jewish histories, and many students will be fine there.

-My job is to help families ask this question honestly and build a list that answers it well.
-The campus climate question is one piece of that, and an increasingly important one.
 There are excellent schools at every level of selectivity where Jewish students are genuinely flourishing.
-Finding the right one requires honesty, research, and, sometimes, the willingness to look past the name on the sweatshirt.
+Finding the right one requires honesty, research, and sometimes the willingness to look past the name on the sweatshirt.

 March 16, 2026 /Clearing